arnaudbos/i-rant/content/loom-part-3-async.md

   width="100%" %}}
 {{< /gallery >}}

 On the left a peak to 122 live threads when I did a small mistake.
-On the right a peak to more that 800 live threads when I messed up on purpose to see the result (I swear!).
+On the right a peak to more than 800 live threads when I messed up on purpose to see the result (I swear!).

 [part-0]: ../loom-part-0-rationale